jcouv/jcouv.github.io/_drafts/2015-08-14-git-internals.md

 ## references folder
 refs/heads
 refs/tags
+refs/remotes

 heads contains files named after branches.
 Each contains the SHA-1 reference of a commit object.
 `tags`contains files named after tags.
-Each contains the SHA-1 reference of either a commit object (for simple tags), or an annotated tag object.
+Each typically contains the SHA-1 reference of a commit object (for simple tags), but it can reference any git object (such as an annotated tag object, or a blob object).
 .git/HEAD contains the pathname to a head file (for instance `refs/heads/master`).